 AIDEA does not directly loan money.
 Proceeds of the bonds or authority funds are used to purchase up to 80 percent of an eligible loan from financial institutions.
 The Tax-Exempt Loan Participation Program combines the Economic Development and Consolidated Bond Programs that were previously separate and which financed participation under and over \$1,000,000, respectively.
-As of June 30, 2004, AIDEA had issued \$292,920,000 of Tax-Exempt Bonds (excluding refunding bonds) to fund loan participation purchases.
-Two of the Three Tax-Exempt bond issues currently outstanding have a capital reserve fund with the State's moral obligation attached.
+As of June 30, 2005, AIDEA had issued \$292,920,000 of Tax-Exempt Bonds (excluding refunding bonds) to fund loan participation purchases, of which \$525,000 were outstanding (including refunding bonds).
+The single remaining currently outstanding tax-exempt bond issue that financed loan participation purchases has a capital reserve fund with the State's moral obligation attached.